Carbon (API)

-Carbon was one of two primary C-based application programming interfaces (APIs) developed by Apple for the macOS (formerly Mac OS X and OS X) operating system.
+Carbon is one of two primary C-based application programming interfaces (APIs) that were developed by Apple for the Mac OS X operating system.
 Carbon provided a good degree of backward compatibility for programs that ran on Mac OS 8 and 9.
 Developers could use the Carbon APIs to port (“carbonize”) their “classic” Mac applications and software to the Mac OS X platform with little effort, compared to porting the app to the entirely different Cocoa system, which originated in OPENSTEP.
-With the release of macOS 10.15 Catalina, the Carbon API was officially discontinued and removed, leaving Cocoa as the sole primary API for developing macOS applications.
+With the release of the Macintosh's 10.15 (Catalina) update, the Carbon API was officially discontinued and removed, leaving Cocoa as the sole primary API for developing modern Mac applications.

 Carbon was an important part of Apple's strategy for bringing Mac OS X to market, offering a path for quick porting of existing software applications, as well as a means of shipping applications that would run on either Mac OS X or the classic Mac OS.
-As the market has increasingly moved to the Cocoa-based frameworks, especially after the release of iOS, the need for a porting library was diluted.
+As the market has increasingly moved to the Cocoa-based frameworks, especially after the release of iOS, the need for a porting library was reduced.
 Apple did not create a 64-bit version of Carbon while updating their other frameworks in the 2007 time-frame, and eventually deprecated the entire API in OS X 10.8 Mountain Lion, which was released on July 24, 2012.

 History

 Classic Mac OS programming

 The original Mac OS used Pascal as its primary development platform, and the APIs were heavily based on Pascal's call semantics.
 Much of the Macintosh Toolbox consisted of procedure calls, passing information back and forth between the API and program using a variety of data structures based on Pascal's variant record concept.

-Over time, a number of object libraries evolved on the Mac, notably the Object Pascal library MacApp and the Think Class Library (TCL) in Pascal, and later versions of MacApp and CodeWarrior's PowerPlant in C++.
-By the mid-1990s, most Mac software was written in C++ using CodeWarrior.
+Over time, a number of object libraries evolved on the Mac, notably the Object Pascal library MacApp and the THINK C Think Class Library, and later versions of MacApp and CodeWarrior's PowerPlant in C++.